 Dan Sliva was walking his dog near the railway tracks by his home just south of Fernie, B.C., on a mid-March morning earlier this year when he first saw them: small grains scattered between the ties and steel.

-When he bent to take a closer look, Dan realized he was seeing pulses, likely from Alberta’s prairies, spilled across the tracks from a leaky train carriage.
+When he bent to take a closer look, Dan realized he was seeing beans, likely from Alberta’s prairies, spilled across the tracks from a leaky train carriage.

 Concerned about wildlife being drawn onto the tracks and into the path of trains, Dan called Wildsight’s Elk Valley Conservation Coordinator, Randal Macnair.
-Over the course of that evening and the following morning, Randal documented spilled pulses at five sites along 27 kilometres of tracks.
+Over the course of that evening and the following morning, Randal documented spilled beans and wheat at five sites along 27 kilometres of tracks.

 “It was everywhere,” Randal recounts.
 “Wheat on one track and pinto beans on another.”